monikagonciarz/AI4EO_final_project/README.md

 <br>

 Then, expanding the analysis to 3 clusters (water, vegetation, and sand) provided more detailed land cover classification, identifying transitional areas such as sandy beaches and vegetated dunes.
 A visual inspection suggests that this classification better reflects the coastal complexity.
-A K-Means classification of 3 clusters with NDWI and NDVI masks taken into account is provided here:
+A K-Means classification of 3 clusters with NDWI and NDVI masks taken into account (provided below) shows better accuracy than when 2 clusters were used.

 <br>